InfosecRD/LightshotScraper/README.md

 # LightshotScraper

-TODO:
+== INTRODUCTION ==
+- Simple bash script to scrape and store screenshots from Lightshot / prnt.sc.
+- Seems there's a lot of "interesting" things in there.
+Private crypto keys, API keys, sensitive financial details, passwords, etc.

+== INSTRUCTIONS ==
+- Go get a valid CF token and add it in line 10.

+== TODO ==
 - Find an AI/ML wizard who can automate the agonizing process of sorting out the contents.

-Simple bash script to scrape and store screenshots from Lightshot / prnt.sc.
-Seems there's a lot of "interesting" things in there.
-Private crypto keys, API keys, sensitive financial details, passwords, etc.

 == DISCLAIMERS ==